Registering & Enrollment

 Using the MyCGU Student Portal: Access MyCGU to register and make changes to your enrollment online through the Add/Drop deadline for regular session classes.
 Review the Student Guide to Online Registration for more information.
 Other changes may be submitted through your department through the last day of the semester.

 Important: When making changes to your class schedule on MyCGU, always add courses before you drop any courses.
-Whenever your total number of units enrolled drops to zero (0), you have technically withdrawn yourself.
+Whenever your total number of units enrolled drops to zero (0), you have technically withdrawn yourself from the University.
 Subsequent enrollment transactions to add courses are then treated as a new registration--and if the new ADD transaction is submitted after the registration deadline for the semester, you will incur a late registration fee.

-After the Add/Drop Deadline: After the Add/Drop deadline for regular session, all enrollment changes are made by submitting a Registration (Add/Drop) Form to your academic department.
+After the Add/Drop Deadline: After the Add/Drop deadline for regular session, all enrollment changes are made by submitting a Registration (Add/Drop) Form to your academic department (form is available on the Registrar's Form Index).

 Current Tuition & Fees are available from the Student Accounts website.